OpenBB-finance/OpenBB/website/content/sdk/guides/basics/using.md

 |   3 | 02:00      | United Kingdom | Claimant Count Change         | 3.3K   | 17.3K     | 3.9K     | 2022-11-15 |
 |   4 | 02:00      | United Kingdom | Employment Change 3M/3M       | -52K   | -25K      | -109K    | 2022-11-15 |

-As most data is stored as a Pandas DataFrame, it becomes possible to adjust or filter the data.
+As most data is stored as a Pandas DataFrame, it is possible to adjust or filter the data directly through the use of the built-in functionalities of [Pandas](https://pandas.pydata.org/).
 For example, the code block below will filter the results of the events function to display only events scheduled at a specific time.

 ```python
 economic_calendar = openbb.economy.events()